 The information provided in this report should be of particular interest to comedians who perform at comedy open mics where audiences can be small to very small — regardless of whether they are using Comedy Evaluator Pro for performance evaluations or not.

 There are certain performance variables outside the quality of stand-up comedy material delivered that will always have a direct impact on a comedian’s laughter generation ability.

-Keep this in mind as you review the information provided in this article:
+Keep this in mind as you review the information provided in this report:

 Laughter is a shared response in all communication situations, letting the communicator know that the funny (and usually unexpected) context, perspective or “joke” was understood, acknowledged and appreciated.

-The magnitude of this shared laughter response by a group of people is directly influenced by these audience dynamics.
+The magnitude, frequency and duration of this shared laughter response by a group of people is directly influenced by these audience dynamics.
 This will also impact your CEP evaluations as well.